-One thing that Jeff told me shortly after we met was how important it was to him to always take everything out of the car when we arrived at home.
-He said early on that he felt the way a person takes care of their car says a lot about them, so I was sure to keep my car neat from that point on!
-At this point in our lives, the only items that have a permanent home in our cars are phone charging cords and sanitation wipes.
-No trash, water bottles, sweaters or back packs ever get left behind, which means each time we get in the car to go somewhere, we start with a nice, clean slate.
+One thing that Jeff told me shortly after we met was how important it was to him to always take everything out of the car when we arrived home.
+He felt the way a person takes care of their car says a lot about them, so I was sure to keep my car neat from then on!
+At this point in our lives, the only items that have a permanent home in our cars are phone charging cords, hand sanitizer and sanitation wipes.
+No trash, water bottles, sweaters, reusable grocery bags, or back packs ever get left behind, which means each time we get in the car to go somewhere, we start with a nice, clean slate.

-Other areas that are important to keep neat are your closet, the kitchen (including the pantry and Tupperware drawer!), your desk where you work and any other place you spend a lot of time.
+Other areas that are important to keep neat are the closet, the kitchen (including the pantry and Tupperware drawer!), our desks where we work, and any other place we spend a lot of time.
 Try cleaning up just one little area a day and notice how much better you feel!

 3. Give your attire a once-over.
 First, do yourself a massive favor and go through your underwear and sock drawer ASAP.
 Make a pile of all items that have holes in them, are super faded (we all have those socks that used to be black that are now gray, right?), have stains or that don’t fit well.
 Once you make a pile, pick them up, carry them over to a trash can and release.
 Then, turn around and walk away without looking back.